Sunday, December 14, 9:30 AM - 1:00 PM

 B'nai Chaim offers several adult Hebrew classes:

-Beginner Level -- Taught by Sandy at the Temple on Sundays from 12:00 PM to 1:00 PM.
-The book the class uses is "Aleph Isn't Tough, An introduction to Hebrew for Adults", Book 1, by Linda Motzkin.
+Beginner and One Level Up from Aleph Bet -- Taught by Sandy at the Temple on Sundays from 12:00 PM to 1:00 PM and/or Wednesday.
+The books used are the "Aleph Isn't Tough" series (1-5) by Linda Motzkin.
 It is available on Amazon.
 The class usually follows the Religious School schedule, but different arrangements are occasionally made, so please stay in touch with Sandy.

 Please note: A $36 contribution to Religious School is requested as tuition, and students need to buy their own books.